 For PFI projects, the PFI Act does not specify any particular delivery structure.
-Various delivery structures have been adopted under this Act, including, in order of the most common: BTO, build-operate-transfer, build-transfer and build-own-operate.2 There are no publicly available standard forms of contract; however, for local governments' reference, central government has published a sample BTO contract, a Guideline on Contracts – Notes for PFI Project Contracts (2003) and a Guideline for Risk Allocation in PFI Project (2001).
+Various delivery structures have been adopted under this Act, including, in order of the most common: BTO, build-operate-transfer, build-transfer and build-own-operate.2 There are no publicly available standard forms of contract; however, for local governments' reference, central government has published a sample BTO contract, a Guideline on Contracts – Notes for PFI Project Contracts (last amended in 2018) and a Guideline for Risk Allocation in PFI Project (last amended in 2018).

-For design work and supervision services for construction work, the industry associations that jointly drafted the GCCC also publish the General Conditions for Design Work and Supervision (last amended in 2015).
+For design work and supervision services for construction work, the industry associations that jointly drafted the GCCC also publish the General Conditions for Design Work and Supervision (amended in 2020).